 I spent an entire month in Cambodia, starting in Siem Reap, heading through Phnom Penh and to the coast, and then up north through Kratie and Banlung, hitting most of the spots backpackers tend to frequent, and even a few of the lesser-known ones.

 It would appear that pricing in Cambodia has steadily gone up over the last few years.
 This is inevitable as tourism continues to rise, but it is still, absolutely, a budget destination.
 Luxury resorts, VIP buses, and fancy restaurants have mushroomed all over the main Cambodian cities, yet at the same time, budget hostels, tuk-tuks, and local eateries remain available to backpackers on a shoestring budget.
 What’s more, the de-facto currency in Cambodia is US Dollars, making it a little easier for yours truly to navigate the system.

 I have read in many places on the interwebs that a thrifty backpacker can travel through Southeast Asia for roughly $30 per day, or $1000 per month.
 Some insist it can’t be done while others swear by the figure.

 My verdict?
 It can be done.
+It is still one of the cheapest travel destinations in the world.
 I know, because I did it.

 This will be the cheapest part of Cambodia if you work it right.
 Stay in dorms whenever possible and accept that you most likely won’t have air conditioning or hot water.
 This is pretty irrelevant as you will probably only be in your dorm while you’re sleeping, and it’s so hot in Cambodia, there’s really no need nor desire for a hot shower.